Adherence to University Standards/Honor Code

 All students desiring to graduate must apply for graduation.
 Students applying for the bachelor degree should do so by the appropriate deadlines for graduation.
 The deadlines for each graduation are listed below:

-November 15 for April graduation (graduation exercises)
+November 15 for April graduation (graduation ceremonies held in April)

-April 15 for August graduation (graduation exercises)
+February 15 for August graduation (no graduation ceremonies)

 In order to apply for graduation, students must have an active ecclesiastical endorsement covering the graduation for which they plan to apply.
 Students access the online graduation application through the "Apply for Graduation" link in the "School Menu" on MyBYU.
 After submitting the online graduation application, the student account will be charged a one-time $15.00 fee for graduation and the student will be instructed to contact their individual college advisement center (if applicable) to finish the graduation application process.
 Students will be notified of the status of their graduation application via email.